Last updated on June 25th, 2021 at 08:34 am

-I live in urban Fort Lauderdale and thus I am always amazed and thrilled that some 3,000 huge sea turtles still lumber onto Broward County beaches at night to lay eggs.
+I live in urban Fort Lauderdale and am always amazed and thrilled that some 3,000 huge sea turtles still lumber onto Broward County beaches at night to lay eggs.

-To see a nesting turtle, you need to go with a group: Turtle-walk guides know the federal and state laws about what you can and cannot do regarding these threatened or endangered species.
+To see a nesting turtle, you need to go with a group: Guides for sea-turtle walks know the federal and state laws about what you can and cannot do regarding these threatened or endangered species.
 (For example: No flashlights except for guides, who need permits, and no flash photography.)

 In most places, participants have to be able to walk a mile or two on sand, and many sea-turtle walks discourage children under 8 or anyone with limited mobility.
 Wear dark clothing, bring insect repellent and a water bottle.
 And bring patience: One night I went on a sea-turtle walk, we waited several hours before a turtle was spotted, and for awhile, it looked like we weren’t going to get lucky.
 No matter where you go, there’s no guarantee you’ll see a sea turtle.

 There are some beaches where the odds are better than others.
 Based on the past seasons, good places to see sea turtles nesting include:

 - Palm Beach County beaches.
 In 2020, Palm Beach County’s 73 kilometers of monitored beach had 36,000 nests!

 - Martin County had 15,883 turtle nests last year in 35 kilometers of shoreline.

 - Brevard County is home to the Archie Carr National Wildlife Refuge, which was specifically created to protect sea turtle nests, and it had nearly 40,000 nests in 115 monitored kilometers.

 Other Atlantic counties have a substantial number of nests.
 Even urban Broward County had about 3,000 nests on 39 monitored kilomoters of beach.
 (Miami-Dade had less than a thousand.)
 See statewide nesting data here.